zeroluck/docs/sources/admin-guide/getting-started/index.md

 - [Web & API Access Management](#web--api-access-management)

 ## Overview
 The Gluu Server is an identity and access management suite comprised of free open source software (FOSS) components.
-Some of the software was written by Gluu (everything with an "ox" prefix, like "oxAuth"), and some of the software we forked from existing open source projects like the Shibboleth SAML identity provider, Forgerock community release of OpenDJ, the Asimba SAML proxy, the CAS authentication server and many more components that are part of the linux distributions.
+Some of the software was written by Gluu (everything with an "ox" prefix, like "oxAuth"), and some of the software we forked from existing open source projects like the Shibboleth SAML identity provider, Forgerock community release of OpenDJ, the Asimba SAML proxy, the CAS authentication server and many more components that are part of the Linux distributions.
 Learn more about each of the open source licenses in use [here](../introduction/index.md#licenses).

-The full suite of software is distributed as linux packages that support either single server or clustered deployments.
+The full suite of software is distributed as Linux packages that support either single server or clustered deployments.
 In order to deploy the clustered package to multiple locations, you'll need a commercial license.
 More about that topic below in [Deployment Models](#deployment-models).

 ## Deployment
 The Gluu Server can be deployed on any physical or virtual server.
 Both distributions of the Gluu Server--Community Edition and Cluster--are distributed as containers.
 Community edition uses `chroot` containers, while the Cluster Edition uses `docker` containers.
 Container distribution enables Gluu to make sure that all the pieces are working together.
 If you actually had to integrate all the components of the Gluu Server together, it would take you a long time.